nanoporetech/dorado-docs/docs/basecaller/mods.md

 context known as a "motif".

 All-context mods models will predict the presence of one or more mods at all positions of its canonical base.
-Motif mods models (which are not all-context), will only call mods at the positions of their specific motif.
+Motif mods models (which are not all-context) will only call mods at the positions of their specific motif.

 For example, given the two mods models `5mC` and `5mCG` which both predict the presence of `5-Methylcytosine` on canonical `C` bases, the first is an all-context